Onlyartist9/RepoSize/README.md

 This can be important in data constrained environments (like a case in which a user has a data use limit) and needs to pull a repository.
 Finding out the size of repository can save costs before pulling a repo.

-# Make sure you're using python version 3.6
+# Make sure you're using python version 3.6 or above.

 ## Installation